 Researchers looking for more details on GSK's bioelectronics funding programs should visit our partnerships section.

 We believe that bioelectronic medicine will open up a whole new front in our mission to control and reverse disease.
-Our goal is to have the first medicine that speaks the electrical language of our body ready for approval in a decade.
+Our goal is to have the first medicine that speaks the electrical language of our body ready for approval within the next decade.